Selena Gomez Slams Snapchat’s Eye Color-Changing Filters

 “Am I supposed to have these eyes to like…look good?” she questioned.

 She then switched to two filters that weren’t quite as glamorous.
-The first stretched her face out longways a deepened her voice, while the second one scrunched up her face, enlarged her lips and gave her a high pitched voice.
+The first stretched her face out longways and deepened her voice, while the second one scrunched up her face, enlarged her lips, and gave her a high pitched voice.
 Selena took note that both of these filters kept her natural eye color.

 “I don’t understand,” she said.
 “They have all the blue eyes for the ones that are like really pretty and then I put on this and it’s like BROWN.
 BROWN EYES.
 It’s like…why?”